As soon as the Philips Hue Motion Sensor was announced, we waited patiently for the day we could get our hands on one.

 - Size 2 inches square 1 inch thick (5.5cm x 5.5xm x 2cm) .

 - It can be mounted and angled to just about any location.
 The sensor can be placed on any flat surface, attached to a wall or metal surface via the included magnetic mounting kit.

 - Daylight lux sensor: Passive Infrared (PIR) with adjustable sensitivity (software)

-- A reaction time less than 1/2 second.
+- A reaction time of less than 1/2 second.

 - Connection: Zigbee Light Link (ZigBee LL)